sedostheatre/sedos.co.uk/input/shows/2024-just-so.md

       width="640" height="480" alt="Just So The Musical - 2024"/></a><script
       async src="//embedr.flickr.com/assets/client-code.js"
       charset="utf-8"></script>
+  - order: 4
+    title: REVIEWS
+    body: >-
+      >I don’t speak any ancient languages, but in my mind, the word Sedos doesn’t stand for the Stock Exchange Dramatic and Operatic Society but is, in fact, the Greek word for ‘Really Delivers’ because that’s what they have done once again.
+I really loved this production of Just So from start to finish… Was there anything about the show I didn’t like, or thought could be improved?
+Well, no. The show worked on every level and hearing one of the few pieces of poetry I like “If” being put to music was really the icing on the cake.
+Another superb production and a fabulous night out brought to you by this most unamateur of Amdram companies.

+      ><footer><cite><a target="_blank" href="https://www.londontheatre1.com/reviews/just-so-at-the-bridewell-theatre-review/">Just So, 2024, London Theatre 1 (*****)</a></cite></footer>

+      >Overall Just So was another Sedos success, an incredibly strong cast combined with a well executed creative vision ensured that I left the theatre grinning from ear to ear.

+      ><footer><cite><a target="_blank" href="https://musicaltheatremusings.co.uk/just-so">Just So, 2024, Musical Theatre Musings</a></cite></footer>
 metaTitle: Just So plays at the Bridewell Theatre from 5-9 March 2024
 metaDescription: Just So, an upbeat musical based on Rudyard Kipling’s stories of the same name, is part of Sedos’ 2024 season and plays at the Bridewell